teamclairvoyant/terraform-aws-notify-teams/README.md

 # AWS Notify Microsoft Teams Terraform module

+## Neuronostics fork

+This forks the upstream terraform module to add support for sending messages to a Microsoft Teams channel via an incoming webhook.
+The upstream module misses some appropriate `Content-Type` headers to successfully send the message.
+This fork adds those headers.

+## Original README

 This module creates an SNS topic (or uses an existing one) and an AWS Lambda function that sends notifications to Microsoft Teams using the [Incoming Webhook Connector](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook).

 Start by setting up an [incoming webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook#add-an-incoming-webhook-to-a-teams-channel) in your Microsoft Teams channel.